ChrisWhealy/DistributedSystemNotes/Lecture 04.md

 It is not important to know the absolute Lamport Clock value of an event, because outside the context of the *"happens before"* relation, this value is meaningless.
 And even in the context of the *"happens before"* relation, we must have at least two events in order to compare their Lamport Clock values.

-In other words, Lamport Clocks mean nothing in themselves, but are consistent with causality.
+In other words, the absolute value of a Lamport Clock means nothing in itself, but is consistent with causality.

 ### Assigning Lamport Clocks to Events

 When assigning a value to a Lamport Clock, we need first to make a defining decision, and then follow a simple set of rules:

 1. First, decide what constitutes *"an event"*.
 The outcome of this decision then defines what our particular Lamport Clock will count.
     In this particular case, we decide that both sending ***and*** receiving a message ***is*** counted as an event.
     (Some systems choose not to count *"message receives"* as events).
 1. Every process has an integer counter, initially set to 0
 1. On every event, the process increments its counter by 1
 1. When a process sends a message, the current Lamport Clock value is included as metadata sent with the message payload
-1. When receiving a message, the receiving process sets its Lamport Clock using the formula
-    `max(local counter, msg counter) + 1`
+1. When receiving a message, the receiving process sets its Lamport Clock using the formula `max(local counter, msg counter) + 1`

 If we decide that a *"message receive"* is not counted as an event, then the above formula does not need to include the `+ 1`.